kmusayeva/gene-network-reverse-engineering/README.md

-This repository represents my contribution to the project entitled "Approximate Bayesian computation for gene network reverse-engineering" during my six months research engineer position in 2015 at the Institute for Advanced Mathematical Research, Strasbourg, France.
+This repository represents my contribution to the project entitled "Approximate Bayesian computation for gene network reverse-engineering" during my six months research engineer position at the Institute for Advanced Mathematical Research, Strasbourg, France in 2015.

-The latest version of this project is [here](https://user2021.r-project.org/participation/technical_notes/t164/technote/).
+For the latest version of the project please refer to [here](https://user2021.r-project.org/participation/technical_notes/t164/technote/).